 Our MOON completes 200 orbits around Earth (1 Moon TMSP = 29.22 solar days)

 Now, please give this a very good thought: IF the Earth would truly be revolving around the Sun at hypersonic speed - along with all the other planets and moons - then how plausible would it be that each of the latter all exhibit exact multiples of our own Moon's synodic period - as viewed and computed from Earth?
 On the other hand, if the Earth-Moon system were located at the centre of our Solar System (as posited by the TYCHOS model), this all becomes a considerably less mysterious affair - as you will hopefully appreciate and envision.
 The below schematic plots the relative revolution periods (over a 16-year time span) of the Sun, Mars, Mercury, Venus and our Moon.
 Note once more that the orbital periods of our system’s celestial bodies are all near-exact multiples of the Moon’s “True Mean Synodic Period” (The TMSP of 29.22 days).

 The above diagram is, of course, not showing any actual planetary motions / trajectories; it is only a conceptual way of illustrating the relative orbital ratios of the celestial bodies composing our “cosmic clockwork”.

-• As Mars completes one of its orbits, it processes by about 1/16th of a solar year (22.828 days).
+• As Mars completes one of its orbits, it processes by about 1/16th of a solar year (≈22.828 days).

-• Mercury regularly retrogrades for an average period of 1/16th of a solar year (22.8 days).
+• Mercury retrogrades for an average period of 1/16th of a solar year (≈22.828 days).

 • The Moon's famous Saros cycle of 6585.3211 days is nearly equal to 16 Full Moon cycles of 411.78433 days.

-Needless to say, the two cogs (or gears) in my above graphic are merely figurative elements of the diagram: the big cog may represent, if you will, the combined magnetic fields of Sun and Mars exerting a “magnetic counter-torque” on the smaller cog (Earth’s own magnetic field of opposed polarity), thus perhaps being responsible for Earth revolving in the opposed direction of our entire Solar System to slowly rotate 'clockwise' around itself once every 25344 years.
-In the early days of my TYCHOS research, this 'clockwise' motion of our planet caused me much perplexity.
-At the time, I thought that no such retrograde orbits had ever been observed in our cosmos.
-In recent decades however, astronomers hunting for Earth-like exoplanets have discovered several orbs nestled within binary systems featuring retrograde orbits – meaning that they revolve in the opposite direction of their host star:
+The big cog may represent, if you will, the combined magnetic fields of Sun and Mars exerting a 'counter-torque' on the barycentric cog (Earth’s own magnetic field of opposed polarity), thus causing our entire Solar System to slowly rotate 'clockwise' around itself once every 25344 years.
+In the early days of my TYCHOS research, this clockwise motion of our planet caused me much perplexity.
+At the time, I thought that no such 'retrograde' orbits had ever been observed in our cosmos.
+In recent decades however, astronomers hunting for Earth-like exoplanets have discovered numerous orbs nestled within binary systems exhibiting retrograde orbits – meaning that they revolve in the opposite direction of their host star:

 “Astronomers have discovered nine new transiting exoplanets.
-Surprisingly, six out of a larger sample of 27 were found to be orbiting in the opposite direction to the rotation of their host star — the exact reverse of what is seen in our own solar system. […’]The new results really challenge the conventional wisdom that planets should always orbit in the same direction as their stars spin,’ says Andrew Cameron of the University of St Andrews, who presented the new results at the RAS National Astronomy Meeting (NAM2010) in Glasgow this week.”
+Surprisingly, six out of a larger sample of 27 were found to be orbiting in the opposite direction to the rotation of their host star — the exact reverse of what is seen in our own solar system.
+The new results really challenge the conventional wisdom that planets should always orbit in the same direction as their stars spin,’ says Andrew Cameron of the University of St Andrews, who presented the new results at the RAS National Astronomy Meeting (NAM2010) in Glasgow this week.”
 "Turning planetary theory upside down: Nine new exoplanets found, some with retrograde orbits" - by ESO (2010) (opens in a new tab)

 These discoveries led the science community to a massive rethink of their models of planetary formation: